 3. Have confidence: Going in to speak with an industry professional can be extremely intimidating; however, setting up informational interviews shows that you are genuinely interested in what that person does and see them as a successful individual in their field.
 They will be just as excited to tell you what they know as you are to learn, and it should be treated as a casual conversation during which you can make a great first impression.

 4. Do not be afraid to ask: If your interview went well, at the end feel free to ask if that professional’s company has any opportunities for you to gain experience, or if they know of any other companies that might have these opportunities.
 It will allow you to possibly find that internship position, or continue to grow your network.

-Sam Carkin is currently in his sophomore year at Northeastern University.
-He is a dual major of Business Administration-Marketing and Interactive Media and will be going on his first co-op in July.
+Sam Carkin is currently in his 3rd year at Northeastern University.
+He is a dual major of Business Administration-Marketing and Interactive Media and will be finishing up his first co-op this month.
 Feel free to contact him at firstname.lastname@example.org with any questions related to the blog post or his experiences.